carmine560/trading-assistant/README.md

 input_map = {
     # The left button is used to click widgets.
     'left': '',
-    # Execute an action to show or hide the 'Watchlists' window.
-The middle
+    # Execute the 'show_hide_watchlists' action below.
+The middle button also
-    # button also toggles between prices and price changes in the order books.
+    # toggles between prices and price changes in the order books.
     'middle': 'show_hide_watchlists',
     # The right button is used for context menus.
     'right': '',
     'x1': '',
     'x2': '',
-    # Execute an action to open and close a short position.
+    # Execute the inverse of the action below.
     'f1': 'open_close_short_position',
     # Execute the 'open_close_long_position' action in the 'Open and Close Long
     # Position' section.